osuosl/ganeti_webmgr/docs/source/features/ganetiviz.rst

 to concern themselves with running a live or virtual ganeti cluster with GWM every time for development purposes.

-Ganetiviz has sister projects that makes it possible for anyone to start contribute easily.
+Ganetiviz has a sister project that makes it possible for anyone to start contributing easily.

 #.
 Front-End code contribution: For any front end contribution you must refer to
-   `devganetviz <https://github.com/pramttl/devganetiviz>`, a separate django project that comes with batteries included (fixture data, etc), so you do not need to run any physical or virtual server to add front-end features to ganetiviz.
+   `devganetiviz <https://github.com/pramttl/devganetiviz>`_, a separate django project that comes with batteries included (fixture data, etc), so you do not need to run any physical or virtual server to add front-end features to ganetiviz.

 #.
 For any contribution that changes JSON data avaiable to the front end component.
    For changing the data returned by GWM to ganetiviz, it is important to run GWM